Rangers vs. Blue Jays Player Props Betting Odds

 Springer Stats

-- Springer heads into this game looking to extend his two-game hit streak.
-In his last five games he is batting .316 with two home runs, three walks and seven RBI.
+- Springer has picked up a hit in three games in a row.
+During his last five outings he is batting .316 with two home runs, two walks and five RBI.

 Springer Recent Games